Throwback Throwdown III: Pre-show

 There were two matches contested on the pre-show, with one broadcast for Before the Impact.
 In the main event, "The Mysterious" Mr E. took on Lazer.
 In the end, E spat a substance into Lazer's eyes and delivered a double axe handle for the win.

 Backstage, Scovelli Jr. told his father that he was going to sell the IPWF.
-Scovelli Jr. sisd that he had already sold his shares, which lead to a main event between Team IPWF and Team GLUW (Great Lakes Unionized Wrestling).
+Scovelli Jr. said that he had already sold his shares, which lead to a main event between Team IPWF and Team GLUW (Great Lakes Unionized Wrestling).

 Preliminary matches

 The main card opened with Rapid Delivery Pete facing Monty Moonlight.
 In the end, Pete rolled up Moonlight for the win.

 The next bout saw Bill Ding facing Jack Hammer in a Clock Out match.
-The only way to win was to retrieve a puncher in one corner and punch a time card in the opposite.
-Ding won after collecting the puncher and punching the time card.
+The only way to win was to retrieve a puncher in one corner and punch a timecard in the opposite.
+Ding won after collecting the puncher and punching the timecard.

-The third match saw Georgia Cobb face Wanda The WereWoman (with The $304,000 Man).
+The third match saw Georgia Cobb face Wanda the WereWoman (with The $304,000 Man).
 Cobb won after clotheslining The $304,000 Man as he was on the ropes, and delivering an elbow drop to the Werewoman.

 Next, Ladybird Johnston hosted the Tunnel of Love with Tori Nailbiter.
 Sebastian Baker told Nailbiter to come and join his Hit Factory group, but she refused.
 Nailbiter said that she had already found a manager.